MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

         ```

         > [!TIP]
-        > In a real-world scenario, the schema could be updated as the database schema changes and only include tables and fields that users are allowed to query using natural language processing.
+        > You may consider creating a read-only database that only contains the data users are allowed to query using natural language to SQL.
+That way the schema used in the prompt would only include tables and fields that users are allowed to query using natural language processing.

     - A rule is defined to convert any string values to a parameterized query value to avoid SQL injection attacks.
     - A rule is defined to always return a JSON object (and nothing else) with the SQL query and the parameter values in it.